 Several penalties from drinking and driving apply only to the driver — any driving prohibition, fines or jail sentences, increased vehicle insurance premiums, and driver safety programs.
 But other consequences apply to the vehicle owner.
 For example, if your car was impounded, you must pay towing and impoundment fees.
 If there was an accident, you can be exposed to significant costs.
 You probably don’t want to lend your car to someone who may drink and drive.

 The legal issues for impaired driving can be complex and a conviction can seriously harm you.
 There are lawyers who specialize in drinking and driving cases.
 You can call the Lawyer Referral Service to get the name of a lawyer.
-For $25 plus taxes, you can speak to the lawyer for 30 minutes about your case, to help decide whether you would want to hire them.
+You can speak to the lawyer for a free half-hour legal consultation about your case, to help decide whether you would want to hire them.

 You can contact Legal Services Society to find out if you qualify for a free lawyer under legal aid.

 If you can’t afford to hire a lawyer and you don’t qualify for legal aid, try to talk with a lawyer before deciding how to respond to any charge against you.
 On your first appearance in court or when you enter your plea, you can talk to duty counsel at the courthouse.
 These are lawyers who give free legal advice to people who have a case in the courthouse on that day.

 This information applies to British Columbia, Canada